nasingfaund/leetcode/README.md

 # leetcode

-Solutions to some leetcode problems
+Shitty solutions to some leetcode problems.
+Enjoy!